 This has been the traditional approach - ransomware is installed on the victim's machine, and its only purpose is to create income for the cybercriminal(s).
-In fact, ransomware is simple extortion, ransomware:purpose="deployed-to-showcase-skills-for-fun-or-for-testing-purposes"
+In fact, ransomware is simple extortion, but via digital means.

+ransomware:purpose="deployed-to-showcase-skills-for-fun-or-for-testing-purposes"